vecnatechnologies/generator-torso-brec/README.md

 > cd path/to/project
 > yo torso-brec

-In the current direcory you're in, the generator will produce the following files:
+In your current directory, the generator will produce the following files:

   ├─ .gitignore
   ├─ package.json